-4.7.
-RADIO CONTROLLED SPACE MODELS
+4.7 RADIO CONTROLLED SPACE MODELS

 - 4.7.1.
-For transmitter and frequency control see Volume ABR, Section 4b, paragraph B.11. - 4.7.2.
+For transmitter and frequency control see CIAM General Rules, paragraph C.16.2. - 4.7.2.
 Competitors must be called at least five minutes before they are required to occupy the starting area. - 4.7.3.
 Once the competitor has been given permission to start, he may delay no longer than one minute before attempting launching. - 4.7.4.
-If using an am/fm transmitter, the competitor must have ability to fly on at least two frequencies.
+If using an am/fm transmitter, the competitor must have ability to fly on at least two frequencies. - 4.7.5 In World and Continental Championships because of increased safety, reduced harmful radiointerferences and simplified organisation of the RC events, spread spectrum 2.4 GHz radio devices are strongly recommended.
+When all the RC radio devices are spread spectrum 2.4 GHz, they must not be impounded.

 - 4.8.1.
-See Volume ABR, Section 4b, paragraph B.13. - 4.8.2.
 The timing of flights is limited to a maximum determined by the individual class and size of engine used.
-The total flight time is taken from the model's first motion on the launching device to the end of the flight. - 4.8.3.
-The total time of the three flights of each competitor is taken for the final classification. - 4.8.4.
+The total flight time is taken from the model's first motion on the launching device to the end of the flight. - 4.8.2.
+The total time of the three flights of each competitor is taken for the final classification unless otherwise defined by the rules of a particular class. - 4.8.3.
 In order to decide the winner when there is a tie, additional deciding flights shall be made immediately after the last flight of the event has been completed.
 The maximum time of flight in each additional round shall be increased by two (2) minutes on the maximum time of flight of the previous round.
 There shall be only one attempt for each additional flight.
 The times of the additional flights shall not be included in the final figures of classification for teams, they are for the purpose of determining the winner and for awarding the prizes attached to the title.
 The organiser will decide the time during which all competitors must launch their models.
 In the case of a tie in the team classification, the best individual score (classification) will be used.